There are several ways you can help yourself if you have shoulder pain.

 When lowering your arm, bend your elbow, bringing your hand closer to your body.

-There are many different complementary and herbal remedies that are believed to help with pain relief, and some people do feel better when they use some complementary treatments.
-However, these treatments aren’t recommended for use on the NHS because there’s no conclusive evidence that they’re effective.
+Many different complementary and herbal remedies are believed to help with pain relief, and some people do feel better when they use some.
+But on the whole these treatments aren’t recommended for use on the NHS because there’s no conclusive evidence that they’re effective.